El-Coder/F5-Automation-and-Orchestration/docs/class4/module2/lab2.rst

 Using AS3 with BIG-IQ 7.0
 -------------------------

-With BIG-IQ version 7.0 we can upload AS3 templates to the BIG-IQ with Postman.
-In the BIG-IQ GUI we can set values (IP addresses, ports, Tenant name) and then send that AS3 template to a target BIG-IP (10.1.1.7 for this lab).
+We can upload AS3 templates to BIG-IQ 7.0 and deploy applications to target BIG-IPs (10.1.1.7 for this lab).

 View BIG-IQ Without AS3 Templates